lucasjoliveau/doc/fr/developer/reference/frontend/javascript_reference.md

   * the _web client_ : this is the private web application, where one can view and edit business data.
 This is a single page application (the page is never reloaded, only the new data is fetched from the server whenever it is needed)

-  * the _website_ : this is the public part of Odoo.
+  * the _website_ : this is the public part of Konvergo ERP.
 It allows an unidentified user to browse some content, to shop or to perform many actions, as a client.
 This is a classical website: various routes with controllers and some javascript to make it work.

   * the _point of sale_ : this is the interface for the point of sale.
 It is a specialized single page application.